 Beginner snowshoeing is fairly intuitive, though you’ll find that you have to widen your stride just a bit to accommodate for the large snowshoes.
 If you walk as normal, you will probably step on the inside of your other snowshoe.

 You’ll want to learn other techniques once you get the hang of snowshoeing, but those are the basic things you need to know for now to have an enjoyable time on your first time out.
-If you’re headed out with the whole family, check out this article one Getting Kids Started With Snowshoeing.

 Get Out In the Snow